Russian woman arrested in Washington, accused of acting as Russian government agent

 Butina was arrested on Sunday and was ordered held pending a hearing set for Wednesday, it said.

+Before the summit, Trump also took to Twitter to blast Special Counsel Robert Mueller’s investigation into whether Trump’s campaign colluded with Russia, calling it a “rigged witch hunt.”

+The investigation into Butina’s efforts to influence American politics was overseen by the Justice Department’s National Security Division, and not by Mueller’s office.

-According to the complaint against her, she worked with two unnamed U.S. citizens and the Russian official to try and influence American politics and infiltrate a pro-gun rights organization.
+According to the complaint against her, she worked with two unnamed U.S. citizens and the Russian official to try to influence American politics and infiltrate a pro-gun rights organization.

 The complaint does not name the group; however, photos on her Facebook page show she has attended events sponsored by the National Rifle Association.

-She arranged dinners in Washington and New York City and tried to develop relationships with American politicians in order to establish “back channel” lines of communication to “penetrate the U.S. national decision-making apparatus to advance the agenda of the Russian Federation,” the complaint said.
+She allegedly arranged dinners in Washington and New York City and tried to develop relationships with American politicians in order to establish “back channel” lines of communication to “penetrate the U.S. national decision-making apparatus to advance the agenda of the Russian Federation,” the complaint said.

 Reporting by Sarah N. Lynch and David Alexander; Editing by Mohammad Zargham and Jonathan Oatis